Off-the-job Hours

 What is off-the-job training?

 The OTJ training provides the time for an apprentice to develop the required skills, knowledge, and behaviours to achieve the apprenticeship and become occupationally competent.
-To qualify for ESFA funding, we must be able to evidence that each apprentice is spending at least 6 hours each and every working week over the course of the apprenticeship undertaking off-the-job training.
+To qualify for ESFA funding, we must be able to evidence that each apprentice is spending at least 6 hours every working week over the course of the apprenticeship undertaking off-the-job training.

 What is the employer's responsibility with OTJ?